Maclean - Yamba - Iluka

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Maclean - Yamba - Iluka has 177 active public transport stops offering a mix of ferry and bus services.
-These are covered by 58 routes providing 578 weekly passenger trips.
-Transport accessibility is good with residents typically 279 meters from the nearest stop.
-Most residents commute outward, predominantly by car (90%), with 7% walking.
-Vehicle ownership averages 1.3 per dwelling.
-In 2021 Census data, 13.5% of residents worked from home, which may reflect COVID-19 conditions.
+Public transport analysis reveals 177 active transport stops operating within Maclean - Yamba - Iluka, comprising a mix of ferry and buses.
+These stops are serviced by 58 individual routes, collectively providing 578 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 279 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 90%, with 7% walking.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.
+A relatively low 13.5% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Service frequency averages 82 trips per day across all routes, equating to approximately 3 weekly trips per stop.
-The provided map shows the 100 nearest stops to the location's centrepoint.
+Service frequency averages 82 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport